cryspycreme/holbertonschool-shell/basics/README.md

 - Script-7-movethatfile: moves the file betty to /tmp/myfirstdirectory
 - Script-8-firstdelete: Delete the file betty.
-- Script-9-firstdirdeletion: delete directory myfirstdirectory that is in the /tmp directory. allowing the user to familiarise themselves with basic Bash commands.
+- Script-9-firstdirdeletion: delete directory myfirstdirectory that is in the /tmp directory.
+- Script-10-back: changes the working directory to the previous one. allowing the user to familiarise themselves with basic Bash commands.